Areas of expertise:

-As the on-the-ground representative for the EDF Japan Ocean and Fisheries team, Fenjie works with NGOs, government, fishery stakeholders, and research institutes to identify and overcome challenges to the implementation of sustainable fisheries in Japan.
+As the senior manager and on-the-ground representative for the EDF Japan Ocean and Fisheries team, Fenjie works with NGOs, government, fishery stakeholders, and research institutes to identify and overcome challenges to the implementation of sustainable fisheries in Japan.
 In addition, he assists local fisheries in building climate-resilient fisheries management through technology innovation, greater scientific understanding, and application of local and international lessons and best practices.
 Fenjie provides day-to-day supervision of the EDF Japan Ocean and Fisheries work and maintains close communication between EDF Japan and the US.

 Before joining the EDF Japan, Fenjie worked for Ocean Outcomes (O2) for about five years focusing on fisheries improvement and seafood sustainability evaluations in North Asia (mainly China, Taiwan, and Japan).
 He led the O2 work in the Taiwan region.
 Prior to his O2 career, he worked at a research institute and highly regarded Chinese marine NGOs for fisheries management and conservation.